 Murphy further predicted that the Cubs would bring Klein back in 1936, adding that “team officials were certain that his success in Philadelphia was not due to the short right field fence.”
 Klein’s roll continued into August, when he hit .340 with 15 RBI.

-But he began September in a 2-for-22 slump with no extra-base hits and no RBI.
+But he began September in a 2-for-23 slump with no extra-base hits and no RBI.
 And just like that, Chicago’s brief love affair with Klein turned sour.
-Charlie Grimm benched him on September 6 and didn’t put him back in the lineup until the last game of the season.
-By that time the Cubs had clinched the National League pennant.
+Charlie Grimm benched him on September 7 and didn’t put him back in the lineup until the last game of the season.
+By that time the Cubs had clinched the National League pennant due to a 21-game September winning streak.

 But Klein turned out to be a key part of the Cubs in the Series.
 He pinch-hit in the ninth inning of Game 2.
 With the Cubs trailing 8-3 and one man out, Cubs manager Charlie Grimm substituted Klein for pitcher Fabian Kowalik.
 Klein flied out to left field and the Tigers won the game, evening the Series at one game apiece.